Glossary of Retirement

 Guaranteed Annuity Rate (GAR)

-The option to buy an annuity from your existing pension provider at a pre-defined rate.
-This often applies to pension schemes written in the 1960’s to mid-1980’s.
+The option to buy an annuity from your existing pension provider at a pre-defined, often favourable rate.
+Common in pension schemes written from the 1960s to mid-1980s.

 Guaranteed Minimum Pension (GMP)

-The benefit built up in a defined benefit scheme as a result of being contracted out of the Additional State Pension.
-GMP is the minimum amount that an occupational scheme has to provide for employees who were contracted out of the Additional State Pension between 6th April 1978 and 5th April 1997.
+The minimum benefit an occupational scheme must provide for employees contracted out of the Additional State Pension between 1978 and 1997.

 Guaranteed Period